 Work zone safety matters and is a critical concern for both workers and drivers on the road.
-Every year, thousands of people are injured or killed in work zone accidents, many of which could have been avoided with proper safety measures in place.
-In this blog, we’ll discuss why work zone safety is so important, what factors contribute to work zone accidents, and what steps can be taken to prevent them.
+Every year, thousands of people are injured or killed in work zone crashs, many of which could have been avoided with proper safety measures in place.
+In this blog, we’ll discuss why work zone safety is so important, what factors contribute to work zone crashs, and what steps can be taken to prevent them.

 Why Work Zone Safety Matters

 First and foremost, work zone safety is important because it saves lives.
 According to the National Highway Traffic Safety Administration (NHTSA), there were 757 fatalities in work zone crashes in 2019 alone.
-This is an alarming number that highlights the importance of taking every possible precaution to prevent accidents in work zones.
+This is an alarming number that highlights the importance of taking every possible precaution to prevent crashs in work zones.

 Factors Contributing to Work Zone Accidents